-FAIR Principles include findability and accessibility.
-A crucial aspect of findability of datasets involves their being indexed in ways that potential re-users can discover them.
-Although we elaborate on it below, we want to already highlight HomeBank (homebank.talkabank.org) as one archiving option exists which is specific for long-form recordings, thus making any corpora hosted there easily discoverable by other researchers using the technique.
+Although we elaborate on it below, we want to already highlight HomeBank (homebank.talkabank. org; part of TalkBank, a recognized CLARIN Knowledge Centre) as one archiving option exists which is specific for long-form recordings, thus making any corpora hosted there easily discoverable by other researchers using the technique.
 Also of relevance is Databrary (databrary.org), an archive specialized on child development, which can thus make the data visible to the developmental science community.
 However, the current standard practice is archiving data in either one or another of these repositories, despite the fact that if a copy of the corpus were visible from one of these archives, the dataset would be overall more easily discovered.
-Additionally, it is uncertain whether these highly re-usable long-form recordings are visible to researchers who are more broadly interested in spoken corpora and/or naturalistic human behavior and/or other topics that could be studied in such data.
-In fact, one can conceive of a future in which the technique is used with people of different ages, in which case a system that allows users to discover other datasets based on relevant metadata would be ideal.
-For some research purposes (e.g., trying to stream overlapping voices and noise, technically referred to as "source separation") any recording may be useful, whereas for others (neurodegenerative disorders, early language acquisition) only some ages would.
-In any case, options exist to allow accessibility once a dataset is archived in one of those databases.
+Additionally, it is uncertain whether these highly re-usable long-form